Hugs.Company

 Have you ever wondered why you remember difficult moments better than good ones?

-But the part almost no one mentions is this: that same emotional intensity allows you to remember moments of deep connection with the same clarity.
+But the part almost no one mentions is this: that same emotional intensity also allows you to remember moments of deep connection with the same clarity.
 The hug that changed your day.
 The laughter you could not control with someone who matters.
 The shared silence that did not need words.

-And there is one thing you can do to help that second camera record better.
-When you live one of those moments, do not let it pass immediately.
+And there is something you can do so that second camera records better.
+Neuropsychologist Rick Hanson calls it “taking in the good”: when you live one of those moments, do not let it pass immediately.
 Stay there a few seconds longer.
 Feel what you feel.
 Let your body absorb it.
-It is like watering a plant: nothing changes in that instant, but over time something grows that you were not seeing.

 Life is not being beautiful because everything is going well.
 Life is beautiful because in the middle of everything you cannot control, there is still someone who sends you a message.
 There is still that moment when something unexpected surprises you.
 There is still connection.